 Zeynep Ayşe Hatipoğlu is an interdisciplinary cellist, composer and improviser based in Istanbul.
-Her works include acoustic and electroacoustic compositions, site-specific performances and collaborative projects with artists from different disciplines.
+Her works include acoustic and electroacoustic compositions, site-specific performances and collaborative projects.
 Her performances are derived from free improvisation with contemporary/new music to Turkish Makam music improvisations in free and experimental approaches.

 Photo Credit: Timo Nasseri